martgnz/translate-button/README.md

 I frequently end up browsing sites on languages I don't understand.
 Opening Google Translate each time becomes pretty tiring, so I made this little extension that opens a new tab with the URL prefilled and a full website translation.

+## Features

+- Support for setting default input and target languages.
+- Support for Google Translate and Bing.
+- Support for opening the translation on a new tab, a background tab or the same page.

 ## TODO

-- Support for setting default target language (and input, too).
-Now it is set to translate to English by default.
-The input language is set to auto-detect.
-- Add support for other translation services (Bing, etc).
-- Support for opening the tab on the background, if desired.
 - Submit to Mozilla Addons.

 ## Developing